gbgitch/EliteCustomButtonNames/ReadMe.md

 In their readme, Frontier advise making sure that your device is listed in the `ControlSchemes\DeviceMappings.xml` file but editing this file can have undesirable effects:

-1. Your binds file will start using that name instead of the VID and PID, meaning that sites like [EDRefCard](https://edrefcard.info/) won't know what to do with it.
+1. Your `.binds` file will start using that name instead of the VID and PID, meaning that sites like [EDRefCard](https://edrefcard.info/) won't know what to do with it.
 2. The next game update will clobber your changes (I have confirmed this personally).
-If you forget to reinstate your edits before  launching the game, it won't recognize the custom name on your binds file, won't be able to load it, and may even clobber it too.
+If you forget to reinstate your edits before  launching the game, it won't recognize the custom name on your `.binds` file, won't be able to load it, and may even clobber it too.

 It's up to you but personally I like to leave the game's Products directory well alone and put up with the slightly ugly alternative VID+PID naming convention.